openhab/openhab-addons/bundles/org.openhab.binding.pjlinkdevice/README.md

 ## Supported Things

-The binding currently supports devices which support the PJLink protocol (class 1).
+This binding supports devices which implement the PJLink protocol (Class 1).

 Limitations at this point:

 - only IPv4 connections are supported
-- only PJLink class 1 commands are supported
+- only PJLink Class 1 commands are supported.
+Class 2 devices should work fine nevertheless, it's just the Class 2 features that will not work.

-The binding has been tested with the PJLink device test tool (PJLinkTEST4CNT) and an Acer VL7680.
+The binding is tested with the PJLink device test tool (PJLinkTEST4CNT) and an Acer VL7680.

 ## Discovery